Neil Hester, PhD

 My research engages with key theories and models in social psychology while also integrating critical ideas from outside of psychology (e.g., intersectionality theory).
 In my work, I use a combination of experimental methods, secondary analysis of large datasets, simulation, and mixed methods.
 I have published papers in various outlets, such as The Proceedings of the National Academy of Sciences, Personality and Social Psychology Review, Psychological Science, and Perspectives on Psychological Science.
 Outside of work, I enjoy singing, climbing, playing video games, and writing music (I have an EP with a friend called Sunfall).

 Hester, N., & Hehman, E. (2023).
 Dress is a fundamental component of person perception.
-Personality and Social Psychology Review. (research talk available here)
+Personality and Social Psychology Review. (research talk available here) (winner of the ISCON Best Paper Award for 2023)

 Hester, N., Xie, S. Y., Bertin, J. A., & Hehman, E. (2023).
 Stereotypes shape response competition when forming impressions.
 Group Processes and Intergroup Relations.